 According to the US Department of Justice, over 2,000 American children are reported missing each day.
 Some children are lost; some run away.
 Others are kidnapped by a family member.
 Still others disappear leaving few clues.

 Here are some things you can do to help reduce the chance of your child being abducted:

 Many parents feel uneasy about talking to their children about personal safety.
 They worry that they will scare their children or cause them to be distrustful.
 If you use effective communication, you can help your children feel more secure and confident about personal safety.
 This involves:

-Let your child know that you are interested in his or her fears and that you want to help.
-Never criticize your child for his or her fears or concerns.
-Make sure that your child knows that he or she can come to you to discuss any problem or concern, without fear of judgment or criticism.
+Let your child know that you are interested in their fears and that you want to help.
+Never criticize your child for their fears or concerns.
+Make sure that your child knows that they can come to you to discuss any problem or concern, without fear of judgment or criticism.

 Parents often give their children rules about safety, without explaining the potential danger in situations.
 For example, many parents tell their children not to talk to strangers.
 This is too vague and does not necessarily teach children how to protect themselves.
 It also does not take into account situations where children might need to ask a stranger for assistance, such as when they are lost or need help.
 And in many cases of abduction, the perpetrator is a relative or someone else that a child knows, not a stranger.
 So always be specific when talking to your child about danger.

 Rather than focusing solely on strangers, you and your child need to discuss specific situations that have the potential to be dangerous.
 You should give examples of these situations and teach your child what to do.
 Role-playing may be helpful, too.